-Courts, the Parole Board or Scottish Prison Service (SPS) (in the case of Home Detention Curfews) may place restrictions on young people's movements, associations and behaviours for the purpose of managing risk to public safety post-release.
+Courts, the Parole Board or Scottish Prison Service (SPS) (in the case of Home Detention Curfews) may place restrictions on children or young people's movements, associations and behaviours for the purpose of managing risk to public safety post-release.

 Sentences of detention of less than four years